 - Be willing to undergo a standard fingerprinting and background check

-- Commit to the two training sessions and at least one hour of tutoring per week, probably in the afternoons.
+- Commit to the four training sessions and at least one hour of tutoring per week

 - Be excited to share a passion for reading!

 Benefits of volunteering:

 - Make a meaningful, lasting difference for a child by building critical literacy skills.